-This was my first year growing buttercup squash and it did wonderful.
+This was my first year growing buttercup squash and it did wonderfully.
 We were able to harvest about 20 squash from just two plants.
 I would call that pretty prolific!

 Buttercup squash is a winter squash weighing between 3-5 lbs.
 It has a hard, green skin and tender, orange flesh.
 Since it is a winter squash, with proper storage, it can last up to 4 months.